 Therefore, please bear in mind that the process of software development and its introduction to the market may now take longer and some additional actions may be required, such as an external audit and a revision of the technical documentation.

-How long is the transition period and to whom does it apply?
+How long is the transition period and who does it apply to?

 Medical device manufacturers can take advantage of the so-called transitional period during which they can prepare to change their software development and classification process.